cs-ed/impacts-stevewalston/README.md

     * A method to increase inclusion rates of Native students
     * A method to increase inclusion rates of students from Rural locales
     * An advertisement that highlights the contributions in computing by diverse groups/persons
-  * At the completion of the "product" creation,
+  * At the completion of the "product" creation, students will share their work with the class.

 ### Assessment

 Assessment will be accomplished through two methods.
 The first is the collection, review and return of the students' response pages.
 The second is the creation and sharing of the "product" that students created to address inclusion.
-The expectation is that through the actions and activities of these investigations, students will fulfill the learning objectives.
+The expectation is that through the successful completion of the actions and activities of these investigations, students will fulfill the learning objectives.

 ## The Plan, Part 2: The Positive and Negative Impacts of Computing